Evaluation of the multiple zeta values $\zeta(2,\ldots,2,4,2,\ldots,2)$ and period polynomial relations

 \begin{conj}[Broadhurst-Kreimer, \cite{BroadhurstKConj96}] The generating series for the dimension of the depth graded multiple zeta values is given by

 where

 and

 is the generating function for the space of cusp forms of weight $n$ for the full modular group.
-That is to say that the number of linear independent multiple zeta values of weight $n$ and depth $d$ is given by the coefficient of $x^ny^d$ of $BK(x,y)$, and that these dimensions are determined by the relations coming from cusp forms. \end{conj}
+That is to say that the number of linearly independent depth graded multiple zeta values of weight $n$ and depth $d$ is given by the coefficient of $x^ny^d$ of $BK(x,y)$, and that these dimensions are determined by the relations coming from cusp forms. \end{conj}

 However, a proof of this remains out of sight, and these additional relations make using the depth graded Lie algebra to conclude statements about ungraded MZVs challenging.